Hernia Specialist in Springfield, OH

 Epigastric hernias appear when fat pushes through the muscle anywhere between the breastbone and bellybutton.
 Most of these hernias are small and cause few symptoms, but may cause pain or burning.

-Hernia Repair in Springfield and Urbana, OH
+Schedule an Appointment for Hernia Repair in Springfield and Urbana, OH